 Engineers can work in many industries, including:

-Engineers often specialise in a specific branch, such as civil, electrical, mechanical, or chemical engineering.
+Engineers often specialise in a specific branch, such as civil engineering, electrical engineering, mechanical engineering, or chemical engineering.

 Engineering roles range from entry-level Operator roles to mid-level Engineering Technician roles, to senior roles like Chief Engineer.